corrode/corrode.github.io/content/blog/async/index.md

 Any time we reach for an `Arc` or a `Mutex` it's good idea to stop for a moment and think about the future implications of that decision.

-The choice to use Arc or Mutex might be indicative of a design that hasn't fully embraced the ownership and borrowing principles that Rust emphasizes.
-It's worth reconsidering if the shared state is genuinely necessary or if there's an alternative design that could minimize or eliminate the need for shared mutable state.
+The choice to use `Arc` or `Mutex` might be indicative of a design that hasn't fully embraced the ownership and borrowing principles that Rust emphasizes.
+It's worth reconsidering if the shared state is genuinely necessary or if there's a simpler design that could minimize or eliminate the need for shared mutable state (for instance by using channels).

 The problem, of course, is that Tokio imposes this design on you.
 It's not your choice to make.